mujeebullahkalhoro/Drum-Kit/README.md

 Installation
 To get started with the Drum Kit project locally, follow these steps:

-Clone the Repository:
+# 1.Clone the Repository:

-sh
-Copy code
 git clone https://github.com/mujeebullahkalhoro/Drum-Kit.git
-Navigate to the Project Directory:
+# 2.Navigate to the Project Directory:

-sh
-Copy code
 cd Drum-Kit
-Open the Project:
+# 3.Open the Project:
 Open the index.html file in your preferred web browser.

-Usage
+# Usage
 Once you have the project open in your browser, you can start playing the drum kit using the following keys on your keyboard:

 W for the w-drum